safranck/Kanopi/README.md

     4. Add a teaser image field (yes, there's always `the_thumbnail`... but this is a test!)

 ### Theme
-1. Add the above fields to the template file for viewing individual Events.
+1. Add the above fields to the template file for viewing individual Events. **NOTE:** You do not need to theme this page unless you have time left over (see below).
 2. Build a loop that will list only upcoming events.
 The loop should contain the following fields:
   * Teaser image
   * Start date